Thank You Letter to a Friend After a Favor or Kind Gesture

 Name the favor clearly

-Start with the exact help your friend gave.
-A specific thank-you feels more sincere than a broad line about kindness or support.
+Start by naming exactly what your friend did.
+A specific thank-you sounds more sincere than a broad line about kindness or support.

 See what to name